tvaroglu/spot_me_backend/README.md

 - Validating query params by leveraging ActiveModel::Validations
 - Using customized FactoryBot methods to significantly DRY up code in test files
 - Using RSpec's Shared Examples feature for frequently-used tests to DRY up code in test files
-- Documenting complicated methods in general accordance with TomDoc for Ruby specifications
+- Documenting complicated methods in general accordance with [TomDoc](http://tomdoc.org/) for Ruby specifications
 - Creating documentation for each API endpoint to assist user in production
-- Using GitHub Projects to track user stories and progress as well as creating new issues
+- Using GitHub Projects to track user stories and progress, as well as creating new issues
 - Implementing RuboCop and RuboCop extensions for code styling and best practices
-- Completing all the Find and Find All endpoints for both Merchants and Items
-- Completing all the edge case tests
 - Deploying the API to Heroku for production